-Appointments may be made by calling the Counseling Center at 757-221-3620 or by coming to the office in person.
+Appointments may be made by calling the Counseling Center at 757-221-3620 or by coming to the Center in person.
 Office hours are 8 a.m.-noon and 1 p.m. - 5 p.m., Monday through Friday.
-For emergencies please dial campus police at 757-221-4596.
-To speak with a counselor about an urgent matter you can reach us after hours and weekends by calling us at 757-221-3620.
+For urgent concerns and/or emergencies, students can reach to a counselor after-hours and on weekends by calling 757-221-3620.

 The Cohen Career Center